cuesta11/lab1-git-race/REPORT.md

 # Lab 1 Git Race -- Project Report

 ## 1. Description of Changes
-- **Feature 1**: Dynamic greeting by time of day (morning/afternoon/evening).
 **Description of Changes**
-    - Modified `HelloController.kt` to include a private method `getTimeBasedGreeting()` that decides between “Good morning”, “Good afternoon”, and “Good evening” based on the current system time.
+- Modified `HelloController.kt` and `HelloApiController.kt` to include a method `getTimeBasedGreeting()` that selects the appropriate greeting based on the current hour.
-    - Updated both the web controller (`/`) and the REST API controller (`/api/hello`) to use this dynamic greeting instead of the static "Hello".
+- Updated the web and API endpoints to return greetings such as “Good morning”, “Good afternoon”, “Good evening”, or “Good night”.
+- Adjusted `welcome.html` to display the dynamic greeting.
+- Updated unit, MVC, and integration tests to validate the new behavior using regex patterns.

 **Technical Decisions**
-    - Used `java.time.LocalTime` from the Java standard library for reliability and simplicity.
+- Used `java.time.LocalTime` to determine the hour of the day.
-    - Chose ranges:
+- Chose four time ranges:
-    - 06:00–11:59 → Good morning
+- 03:00–12:00 → Good morning
-    - 12:00–19:59 → Good afternoon
+- 13:00–19:00 → Good afternoon
-    - 20:00–05:59 → Good evening
+- 20:00–22:00 → Good evening
-    - Implemented the logic separately in both controllers to keep them independent.
+- Others → Good night
+- Tests were updated to validate multiple possible outcomes, ensuring robustness across different times of execution.

+**Learning Outcomes**
+- Learned how to extend a Spring Boot + Kotlin controller with new logic.
+- Practiced writing flexible tests (regex) for non-deterministic outputs.
+- Understood how to modify MVC and integration tests consistently with new business logic.

 - **Feature 2**: Multi-language support (English and Spanish).
 - **Feature 3**: Greeting history stored in memory and exposed via REST + optional web page.